ibm-cloud-docs/blockchain-sw-213/howto/ansible-build-network.md

 ## Step four: Run a playbook
 {: #ansible-build-run-playbook}

-These instructions assume you have configured [Docker](/docs/blockchain-sw-213?topic=blockchain-sw-213-ansible#ansible-docker-build) to work with the Ansible playbooks.
+These instructions assume you have installed [Docker](https://docs.docker.com/get-docker/){: external}) in order to use the Ansible playbooks.
 If you have installed all of the prerequisites locally on your system instead, you can refer to the [Ansible documentation](https://ibm-blockchain.github.io/ansible-collection/tutorials/building.html#exploring-the-playbooks){: external} for instructions on how to run the playbooks.
 {: note}

 1. We use a Docker command to run the first playbook that creates an ordering organization named **Ordering Org**, with a certificate authority named **Ordering Org CA**, and finally a single node ordering service named **Ordering Service**.
 If you have not already, go ahead and modify the console connection variables inside the `ordering-org-vars.yml` by using the instructions from the previous section.
 You are now ready to run an Ansible playbook from Docker.